Bobby McCain: 2015

-The Miami Dolphins selected McCain in the fifth round with the 145th overall pick in the 2015 NFL Draft.
+The Miami Dolphins selected McCain in the fifth round with the 145th overall pick in the 2015 NFL draft.
 McCain was the 18th cornerback drafted in 2015.

-On May 7, 2015, the Miami Dolphins signed McCain to a four-year, $2.50 million contract that includes a signing bonus of $228,288.
+On May 7, 2015, the Dolphins signed McCain to a four-year, $2.50 million contract that includes a signing bonus of $228,288.

 Throughout training camp, McCain competed to be a starting cornerback against Jamar Taylor, Tony Lippett, Brice McCain, and Will Davis.
-Head coach Joe Philbin named McCain the fourth cornerback on the depth chart to begin the regular season, behind Brent Grimes, Jamar Taylor, and Will Davis.
+Head coach Joe Philbin named McCain the fourth cornerback on the depth chart to begin the regular season, behind Brent Grimes, Taylor, and Davis.

-He made his professional regular season debut in the Miami Dolphins' season-opening 17–10 win at the Washington Redskins.
-On October 5, 2015, the Miami Dolphins fired head coach Joe Philbin after they began the season with a 1–3 record.
+He made his professional regular season debut in the Dolphins season-opening 17–10 win at the Washington Redskins.
+On October 5, 2015, the Dolphins fired head coach Joe Philbin after they began the season with a 1–3 record.
 Tight ends coach Dan Campbell was named the interim head coach for the remainder of the season.
 On December 6, 2015, he collected a season-high seven solo tackles and deflected a pass in the Dolphins' 15–13 victory against the Baltimore Ravens in Week 13.
 He finished his rookie season in 2015 with 28 combined tackles (23 solo) and four pass deflections in 16 games and four starts.

 2016

-On January 9, 2016, the Miami Dolphins hired Chicago Bears' offensive coordinator Adam Gase as their new head coach.
+On January 9, 2016, the Dolphins hired Chicago Bears offensive coordinator Adam Gase as their new head coach.
 McCain entered training camp as the first-team nickelback, but saw competition for his role from Jordan Lucas and Tyler Patmon.
 Head coach Adam Gase named McCain the third cornerback on the Dolphins' depth chart to begin the regular season, behind Byron Maxwell and rookie Xavien Howard.
 He was also named the first-team nickelback.

 On September 29, 2016, McCain recorded four combined tackles, deflected a pass, and made his first career sack on Andy Dalton during a 22–7 loss at the Cincinnati Bengals.
 On November 6, 2016, McCain recorded three solo tackles, broke up a pass, and made his first career interception in the Dolphins' 27–23 win against the New York Jets in Week 9.
 McCain intercepted a pass by New York Jets' quarterback Ryan Fitzpatrick, that was originally intended for tight end Austin Seferian-Jenkins, and returned it for a 17-yard gain in the third quarter.
 In Week 12, he collected a season-high five combined tackles and broke up one pass during a 31–24 victory against the San Francisco 49ers in Week 12.
 He finished the 2016 NFL season with 45 combined tackles (32 solo), six pass deflections, one interception, one sack, and a forced fumble in 16 games and eight starts.

-The Miami Dolphins finished second in the AFC East with a 10–6 record and earned a Wild Card berth.
+The Dolphins finished second in the AFC East with a 10–6 record and earned a Wild Card berth.
 On January 8, 2017, McCain started in his first career playoff game and recorded two tackles as the Dolphins lost the AFC wild card game 30–12 at the Pittsburgh Steelers.